 The Institute of Aquaculture is the leading international centre in its field and is the largest of its kind in the world.
 With an excellent outcome in the most recent Research Assessment Exercise, we bring together cross-disciplinary, world class researchers to meet the wide range of challenges faced as aquaculture grows to meet global demands.

 We have built up a first class international reputation in teaching, research, contract research and consultancy, with an annual operating budget of almost £5 million.
-Our core-funded is from Scottish Higher Education Funding Council via the University and we also receive substantial research and project funding from Research Councils, UK Government departments (Department of International Development, Department for Environment, food and Rural Affairs), the European Community and from a wide variety of national and international research organisations, foundations and trusts and industry.
+Our core-funded is from Scottish Higher Education Funding Council via the University and we also receive substantial research and project funding from Research Councils, UK Government departments (Department of International Development (DFID), Department for Environment, Food and Rural Affairs (DEFRA)), the European Union and from a wide variety of national and international research organisations, foundations and trusts and industry.

 We have links with many other academic institutions, throughout Europe, and also with the Asian Institute of Technology and the Aquatic Animal Health Research Institute (Thailand); the National Agricultural University, Mymensingh (Bangladesh); the College of Fisheries, Mangalore (India); the Universidad Michocana, Morelia (Mexico); and Myazaki University (Japan).
 We have had considerable direct involvement with the industry during its rapid expansion and we provide disease and environmental management services to industry as well as project design, development and management through Stirling Aquaculture for which we received the Queens Award for Industry in 1990.

-Research focuses on fundamental questions relating to strategies for sustainable aquaculture, whether in modern commercial markets or in feeding poor communities in developing countries.
+Our research focuses on fundamental questions relating to strategies for sustainable aquaculture, whether in modern commercial markets or in feeding poor communities in developing countries.
 Fundamental research on environments, reproduction, genetics, aquatic health, nutrition and feed supplies, on production systems, on markets, and on social and economic impacts all play significant roles.
-We have grown steadily over the last 35 years to our present size of more than 110 staff and 120 postgraduate students.
+We have grown steadily over the last 35 years to our present size of more than 100 staff and 110 postgraduate students.

 A graduate in Marine Biology can expect to seek employment in government and private laboratories, including Environmental Protection Agencies and consultancy organisations.